 The main tourist town of Cochem, tucked between steep vineyards and the river, boasts picturesque medieval streets.
 Stroll the delightful riverfront promenade, play life-size chess, or just grab a bench and watch Germany at play.
-To join in the fun, take the Sesselbahn (chairlift) up to a hilltop (and restaurant), enjoy the views, hike down, and end up at a wine-tasting at Weingut Rademacher.
+To join in the fun, take the Sesselbahn (chairlift) up to a hilltop (and restaurant), enjoy the views, hike down, and end the day sampling some of Germany's finest wines.

 Wine-tasting is a popular activity here.
 Sample local white wines or Roter-Weinbergs-Pfirsich Likör — a cordial made from the small, tart "red peaches" unique to the Mosel Valley.
 Throughout the region on summer weekends and during the fall harvest, towns host wine festivals with oompah bands, colorful costumes, and dancing, powered by the good food and wine.

 Burg Eltz, on the other hand, is the real deal.
-Lurking in a mysterious forest about 30 minutes by car from Cochem, this is my favorite castle in all of Europe.
+Lurking in a mysterious forest about 30 minutes by car from Cochem, and an hour via a handy train/bus connection (summer only), this is my favorite castle in all of Europe.
 Thanks to smart diplomacy and clever marriages, Burg Eltz avoided wars and was never destroyed, remaining in the Eltz family for eight centuries.
 The castle is furnished throughout basically as it was 500 years ago.
 That's rare in castles.

 It was a comfortable castle for its day: 80 rooms made cozy by 40 fireplaces and wall-hanging tapestries.
 The Grand Gallery was where nobles met.
 A carved jester and a rose look down on the big table, reminding those who gathered that they were free to discuss anything ("fool's freedom" — jesters could say anything to the king), but nothing discussed could leave the room (the "rose of silence").
 The finely decorated master bedroom contains all the comforts of the time, including a toilet — one of 20 in the castle, each flushed (occasionally) by rainwater.